shahid-mughal02/PHP-File-Editor/README.md

 # PHP File Editor
-> You can edit any kind of file without reload the page.
+> You can edit any kind of file without reloading the page.

 ## Developed using the following:
 - [x] HTML